-a) Numbers and This section should include the numbers and qualifications qualifications of staff of the following staff: manager and their specific qualifications; deputy manager and their specific qualifications; other supervisory staff and their specific qualifications; registered nurses and the nature of their registration e.g. RGN, RMN, RNLD etc; senior social care staff providing direct care and a description the qualification levels i.e. level 2/3 QCF; other social care staff providing direct care and a description the qualification levels i.e. level 2/3 QCF and other types of qualified staff not listed above and a description the qualification levels.
+a) Numbers and qualifications of staff

+This section should include the numbers and qualifications of the following staff (where relevant to the service):

+- manager and their specific qualifications; - deputy manager and their specific qualifications; - other supervisory staff and their specific qualifications; - registered nurses and the nature of their registration e.g. RGN, RMN, RNLD etc; - senior social care staff providing direct care and a description of the qualification levels i.e. level 2/3 QCF; - other social care staff providing direct care and a description of the qualification levels i.e. level 2/3 QCF and - other types of qualified staff not listed above and a description of the qualification levels.

 Where specialist care e.g. dementia, palliative care etc is provided, you must be able to demonstrate the staff qualifications, training and skills to provide this specialist care.

 The number of staff required should be sufficient to draw upon to sustainably and reliably meet the needs of a typical rota.

-In the case of domiciliary support service, you may wish to provide the total numbers of social care staff working in an average week, the total number of staff hours per week and description the qualification levels i.e. level 2/3 QCF. b) Staff levels This section should include the day time and night time staffing levels that will normally be in place.
+In the case of a domiciliary support service, you may wish to provide the total numbers of social care staff working in an average week, the total number of staff hours per week and description of the qualification levels i.e. level 2/3 QCF.

+In the case of fostering, adoption, adult placement and advocacy services, you may wish to provide the total numbers of social care staff employed and a description of the qualification levels i.e. level 2/3 QCF.

+b) Staff levels (for accommodation based and domiciliary support services only)

+Accommodation based services.
+This section should include the day time and night time staffing levels that will normally be in place.
 This is the planned number of staff on a day to day basis the service will deploy i.e. the typical rota.
-In care home services where individuals are assessed as requiring 24 hour nursing care (due to the intensity, complexity and/or acuity of their needs), this section should describe the number of registered nurses that will be working at the service at all times. c) Specialist staff In this section record the number and details of specialist staff.

-d) Deployment of staff at service (for accommodation based services only) In this section describe how the staffing will be deployed across the care environment / accommodation design and layout to oversee and meet the needs of those individuals.
-This is of particular importance for multi-floor or multi- building sites.
+In care home services where individuals are assessed as requiring 24 hour nursing care (due to the intensity, complexity and/or acuity of their needs), this section should describe the number of registered nurses that will be working at the service at all times.
+Domiciliary support services.
+This section should include the day time staffing levels that will normally be in place.
+This is the planned number of staff on a day to day basis the service will deploy i.e. the typical rota for a domiciliary support service. c) Specialist staff In this section record the number and details of any specialist staff involved with the service. d) Deployment of staff at service (for accommodation based services only) In this section describe how the staffing will be deployed across the care environment / accommodation design and layout to oversee and meet the needs of those individuals.
+This is of particular importance for multi-floor or multi-building sites.
 In describing staffing levels, you may have fixed numbers or ratios.
 You should explain how dependency levels are factored into your determination.
-You may wish demonstrate the staff structure by a diagram. e) Arrangements for delegated tasks In this section detail the governance arrangements for the delegation of any specialist care tasks or decision making.
-Demonstrate how staff will be deployed to provide reliable and safe care to individuals f) Supervision arrangements In this section detail the supervision and support arrangements, particularly for care and support staff. g) Staff training In this section detail the staff training programme.
+You may wish demonstrate the staff structure by a diagram. e) Arrangements for delegated tasks (for accommodation based and domiciliary support services only) In this section detail the governance arrangements for the delegation of any specialist care tasks or decision making.
+Demonstrate how staff will be deployed to provide reliable and safe care to individuals f) Supervision arrangements In this section detail the supervision and support arrangements. g) Staff training In this section detail the staff training programme.